softspring/polymorphic-form-type/README.md

 ## License

-This bundle is under the MIT license.
-See the complete license in the bundle [LICENSE](LICENSE) file.
+This package is free and released under the [AGPL-3.0 license](LICENSE).